 If you’re constantly replacing members of your team then its highly likely that you will a have a poorly trained team.
 Your average contact centre will have multiple systems and procedures that take time for new employees to get a handle of all these systems.
 If systems and procedures are laborious and cumbersome not only does breed employee frustration but also imagine the distress of the customer relying on that agent to solve a problem.
 Aberdeen market intelligence estimates that companies with engaged employees see 233% greater customer loyalty and a 26% greater annual increase in revenue.
 So it literally pays for companies to have engaged employees.

-At In-gage we have developed our Team Engagement and Learning tool that’s allows companies to have real time measurement of employee engagement.
+At In-gage we have developed our Team Engagement and Learning tool that’s allows companies to have real time measurement of employee engagement inside of salesforce.
 It also recommends and gives individualised feedback on the learning and development needs for members of your team and team managers.
 This allows for companies to tailor and develop individual coaching based on the specific needs of the agent or manager.
 In addition we are able to connect employee engagement and training to financial metrics.
 So companies can measure the financial return that comes from having a highly trained and engaged team.

 Bringing it all together: Loyal Customers, Engaged Employees and increased profits for the business